top of page

 What is a first look, and should you do one?

 First looks are one of my favorite modern day wedding trends — for a few reasons!
 A first look allows you to spend more time with your partner on the morning of your wedding day, instead of waiting until the ceremony to see them.
 You can take this time to read letters to each other, or simply just breathe, embrace, and take a quiet moment to yourselves.
-From a photography perspective, doing a first look allows us to take photos before the ceremony, leaving you to enjoy most of your cocktail hour instead of having to cram ALL of our photos (wedding party, family, & you two) into a single hour.
-A common fear I hear from couples is that if they do a first look, their partner won't be emotional when they walk down the aisle later on — and I've found this to be the total opposite!
-Nothing can take away from seeing your person walk down the aisle to a beautiful song, with all of your friends & family surrounding you.
-I've seen many brides/grooms still tear up walking down the aisle even after doing a first look earlier in the day!
-With that said — I never want you to feel pressured into making a decision for your wedding day that doesn't feel right to you.
-I've photographed weddings with and without first looks, and at the end of the day, all that really matters is that you're happy with whatever you decide!
+From a photography perspective, doing a first look allows us to take photos before the ceremony, leaving you to enjoy most of your cocktail hour with your guests instead of having to cram ALL of our photos (wedding party, family, & you two) into a single hour.
+I especially recommend a first look if you're planning on having an evening ceremony in the following months:

 How much time do we need?